 Will Carling was England's youngest and the world's most successful rugby captain, taking on the position at the age of 22 and steering the side to memorable back-to-back Grand Slam wins in 1991, 1992 and 1995 and to the World Cup Final, prior to taking retirement in 1996.

 England's dramatic win over the touring All-Blacks in November 1993 meant that Will captained a winning team at least once against all of the world's major rugby playing nations.

-He also set up a sports hospitality and event management company called 'Will Carling Management Limited' whose clients include Reuters, Ericsson, Racal, BEA Systems, Intermec, Merrill Lynch and Regus.
+He also set up a sports hospitality and event management company whose clients included Reuters, Ericsson, Racal, BEA Systems, Intermec, Merrill Lynch and Regus.

 Will Carling has written several books about his life and playing career, including Will Carling: My Autobiography (1998).
 He also published The Way to Win: Strategies for Success in Business and Sport (1996; written with Robert Heller).

 In 1991, he was appointed Officer of the Order of the British Empire (OBE) and won the ITV Sports Personality of the Year in Britain.